colinsheppard/time/README.md

 The extension provides tools for representing time explicitly, especially by linking NetLogo’s ticks to a specific time interval.
 It allows users to do things such as starting a simulation on 1 January of 2010 and end on 31 December 2015, have each tick represent 6 hours, and check whether the current simulation date is between 1 and 15 March.

-This extension is powered by the [Joda Time API for Java](http://joda-time.sourceforge.net/), which has very sophisticated and comprehensive date/time facilities.
+This extension is powered by the Java Time Library, which has very sophisticated and comprehensive date/time facilities.
 A subset of these capabilities have been extended to NetLogo.
 The **time extension** makes it easy to convert string representations of dates and date/times to a **LogoTime** object which can then be used to do many common time manipulations such as incrementing the time by some amount (e.g. add 3.5 days to 2001-02-22 10:00 to get 2001-02-25 22:00).

 **Time Series Utilities**